runrig-coop/hedgerows/index.md

-Genna's comments fused together the final conceptual links between enclosure, which though obscure is at least a fairly plain matter of historical record, and the more erudite legal and socioeconomic theories I'd been reading about but struggling to grasp.
+Genna's comments fused together the final conceptual links between enclosure, which though obscure is at least a fairly plain matter of historical record, and the more erudite legal and socioeconomic theories I'd been reading about.
+There is a strain of communitarian social thought that draws upon the legal principle of "usufruct" as an alternative to absolute property rights, but it was a concept I was still struggling to grasp.
 I couldn't really get my head around the principle of "usufruct" and its distinction from real property rights (_jus in re propria_).
 Usufruct grants the rightsholder both the free use of an asset as well as the